Highdown School

 Highdown School and Sixth Form Centre is an academy in Emmer Green on the outskirts of Reading, Berkshire, England.
 It has a capacity for approximately 1600 students aged 11–18.
 There are currently 1459 students on roll at the school with 262 students attending the Sixth Form.
 Highdown School is a non-selective school with provision for Special Education Needs and is a specialist school for maths and computing.
-Rachel Cave has been the head teacher since 2013.
-The school's most recent Ofsted inspection, in 2020, rated the school "good".
+Laura Mathews has been the head teacher since January 2025.
+The school's most recent Ofsted inspection, in 2024, rated the school "good".

 History

 Grove house, a grade II listed building on the school grounds was built in the 1780s as a small farmhouse for thirty acres of arable farmland.

 Highdown School was established as a comprehensive school in September 1971.

 Highdown School has three Grade II listed buildings within its grounds.
 The main building was altered and extended by Richard Norman Shaw from 1878–80.

 On 1 November 2010, Highdown School became an independently run academy after being judged outstanding by Ofsted.
 It was the first school in Berkshire to be awarded academy status.
 During April 2015 Highdown School was judged as "Good" by Ofsted.

 On 6 December 2012, the school’s governing body announced that Rachel Cave, formerly a Deputy Headteacher at The Heathland School in Hounslow, would take over the school from Easter 2013, replacing Tim Royle, Headteacher of 13 years.